knmnyn/cs4248-2020/_pages/grading.md

 ## Late Submissions

-All homework assignments are due to Coursemology by 23:59:59 (Singapore time; SGT) on the due date.
+All homework assignments are due to LumiNUS by 23:59:59 (Singapore time; SGT) on the due date.
 No exceptions without a medical certificate will be made.
 The following penalties will apply for late
 submissions:

-* late within 1 hour: 10% reduction in grade;
-* late within 5 hours: 30% reduction in grade;
-* late within 1 day: 50% reduction in grade;
+* late within 1 day: 30% reduction in grade;
 * late within 5 days: 70% reduction in grade;
 * after 5 days: zero mark.